dguarino/tessera/README.md

 ## structure
 tessera is made of three files:

-* helpers.py - contains all the routines to drive PyNN in creating a simulation
+* helpers.py - contains all the routines to drive PyNN to define models and stimuli, run simulations (also for parameter searches), collect state values and save them as results ready to be analysed.
-* run.py - contains the code to interpret the command line
+* run.py - contains the code to interpret various shell commands
 * analysis.py - additional routines for the analysis of simulation results

 tessera is assuming a full PyNN installation with at least the latest NEST.
-It usually drops perfectly in a docker container created from the neuralensembles/simulationx docker image (see below for example code).
+To ease the pain of installing a full stack from ubuntu to NEURON and NEST and numpy, and matplotlib ... a docker image is provided doing the job, dependent on the neuralensembles/simulationx docker image (see docker.com and `Dockerfile`).

 ## parameters file
-no hassles with tessera, the only file you usually need to modify is the parameter file to drive PyNN.
+no hassles with tessera, the only file you usually need to modify is one parameter file to drive PyNN.

 You will find a series of example files in the directory `example`.
 Here below some explanations.

+Say you want to model slow-wave sleep conditions in a network of spiking neurons.

+First, you start with single cell response properties to excitatory and inhibitory

+### PSP in cortical pyramidal cell
+Say you want to match the single cell EPSP or IPSP response of regular spiking pyramidal neurons against different input resistance states (as in McCormick and Pape 1986).

 ## usage examples
 Enter the tessera folder